svpipaliya/bulk-rnaseq/snakemake/README.md

 # Description
 This page contains instructions for running this Snakemake workflow on your Slurm High Performance Computing Cluster.
 The pipeline is used to process single or paired-end reads and generates a raw gene and transcript-level count matrix that can be used for differential gene expression analysis (implementation of differential gene expression and enrichment analysis steps are currently underway).
-Additional outputs include trimmed fastq files, `.bam` .
+Additional outputs include trimmed fastq files, `.bam`, qc'd reports, and a count matrix.
 Currently the pipeline is best-suited for Illumina sequencing data.
 However, read-processing steps can be modified by the user by providing own adapter sequences.

 ## Pipeline overview :label: